Chevron, Exxon shrink spending as coronavirus cuts demand

 “It is significant that Exxon is explicitly guiding to maintaining the dividend having reduced capex and potentially adding more divestments,” said Anish Kapadia, director of energy at London-based Palissy Advisors.

-Exxon said its North American dry gas assets, worth roughly $25 billion to $30 billion, could be written down if the company decides those holdings are not part of its long-term investment plans.

-Next year, the largest U.S. oil producer said capital spending would be between $16 billion to $19 billion, versus an adjusted plan to spend around $23 billion this year.
+Next year, Exxon said capital spending would be between $16 billion to $19 billion, versus an adjusted plan to spend around $23 billion this year.

 The company, once the most valuable in the United States by market capitalization, was this month surpassed in value by wind and solar provider NextEra.

-In the top U.S. oil field, the Permian Basin shale field, Chevron expects output to dip to around 550,000 barrels of oil and gas per day, from 565,000 barrels per day this quarter, Breber said.
+In the top U.S. oil field, the Permian Basin shale field, Chevron expects oil and gas output to dip to around 550,000 barrels of oil equivalent per day, from 565,000 boepd this quarter, Breber said.
 It is likely to maintain that level until the global economy recovers.

-Exxon’s Permian output was around 401,000 barrels per day in the third quarter and it said its costs there had dropped 20%.
+Exxon’s Permian output was around 401,000 boepd in the third quarter, up from the previous quarter, and it said its costs there had dropped 20%.

-Reporting by Jennifer Hiller in Houston, with Arathy Nair and Shariq Khan in Bangalore; Writing by David Gaffen; Editing by Barbara Lewis and David Holmes
+Reporting by Jennifer Hiller in Houston, with Arathy Nair and Shariq Khan in Bangalore; Writing by David Gaffen; Editing by Barbara Lewis and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.